-Keep it in mind that no amount of security video will help you if it's blurry, jittery or otherwise distorted.
+Keep it in mind that no amount of security video will help you if it’s blurry, jittery or otherwise distorted.
 Look for a camera that offers the highest possible resolution.
-Most security camera companies currently offer 1080p (often referred to as Full HD), but some top security camera brands are offering 1440p and 5MP super HD security cameras, which means pictures and videos captured by this camera are 4X clearer than 1080p HD.
+Most security camera companies currently offer 1080p (often referred to as Full HD), but some top security camera brands begin to offer 4K Ultra HD security cameras, which means pictures and videos captured by this camera are 4X clearer than 1080p HD.

 In terms of pure resolving power, I think it’s safe to say a higher resolution is definitely better.

-If you want to get more information, please don't hesitate to get in touch with one of our experts.
-I'm out of get some cupcakes, maybe 3 of them.
+If you want to get more information about camera resolution, please don’t hesitate to get in touch with one of our experts.
+I’m out of get some cupcakes, maybe 3 of them.
 Do you want to join my afternoon tea?